IrishSat’s First Payload Went to Space!

 Testing, Validation, and Results

-Over the past year, the team conducted extensive subsystem tests, including torque output characterization, Helmholtz coil magnetic field simulations, power regulation analysis, software integration, and full system synchronization.
+In the year before the launch, the team conducted extensive subsystem tests, including torque output characterization, Helmholtz coil magnetic field simulations, power regulation analysis, software integration, and full system synchronization.
 CHARMS demonstrated successful detumble performance through simulation and hardware-in-the-loop testing, validating its readiness for launch.

 IrishSat also advanced internal manufacturing capabilities through in-house magnetorquer production and increased TVAC and environmental testing expertise.

-As IrishSat enters the final stretch before launch, the team is completing environmental testing, validating flight software, and preparing CHARMS for integration onto the SpaceX Transporter-16 Mission.
-The coming months will be filled with launch-readiness milestones as we move toward seeing our first payload operate in orbit.
-Follow along for behind-the-scenes updates, build progress, and launch announcements on our Instagram — and join us as we countdown to IrishSat’s first mission to space.
+On March 30, 2026, CHARMS launched aboard SpaceX’s Falcon Rocket as part of its Transporter-16 Mission.
+As IrishSat entered the final stretch before the flight, all squads gathered to analyze the payload’s environmental testing, validate flight software, and prepare for the payload’s integration.
+The coming months will be filled with milestones as we anticipate communications from our first payload operate in orbit.
+Follow along for behind-the-scenes updates, design progress, and communication announcements on our Instagram @irish.sat.